letoram/arcan/src/a12/net/HACKING.md

 ### command = 3, stream-cancel
 - [18..21] stream-id : uint32
 - [22]     code      : uint8
+- [23]     type      : uint8

-This command carries a 4 byte stream ID.
+This command carries a 4 byte stream ID that refers to the identifier of an ongoing video, audio or bstream.
-Video is assigned the constant stream-id 1,
-Audio is assigned the constant stream-id 2,
-Bstream has an incremental counter that is stepped on each transfer.

 The code dictates if the cancel is due to the information being dated or undesired (0), encoded in an unhandled format (1) or data is already known